 If your interests lie in obtaining regular or “permanent”employment at the UW, you must apply online and follow the specific application process.
 For more information, visit UW Jobs to start your job search.
 If you have questions, visit FAQs or email firstname.lastname@example.org.

 Sometimes departments provide end dates for temporary assignments, but most assignments are “indefinite” and have estimated end dates.
-Length of assignments are determined according to the needs of the requesting departments; therefore, end dates are subject to change and are not a guarantee of employment.
+Length of assignments are determined according to the needs of the requesting departments; therefore, end dates are subject to change at any time and again, there is no guarantee of employment.

 UW Commuter Services is a great resource for helping you better understand your commute options.
 With 57,000 students, staff, and faculty making the trip to the UW every day, and with parking being limited and expensive, we strongly encourage you to make use of alternative modes of transportation.
 Once placed on a temporary assignment, you may be eligible to purchase a quarterly UW FlexPass, which allows for unlimited use of public transportation.
 Contact our office for more information on purchasing a FlexPass.

 Need your car once or twice a week for after work meetings or picking up the kids?
 Purchase Individual Commuter Tickets (discounted price with your FlexPass).

 If you can't take advantage of the FlexPass or are unable to get here without driving alone, parking permits may be purchased at UW Commuter Services.
 There is current information about parking fees and procedures online, including information about carpooling and vanpooling.